erichoracek/Motif/README.md

 To style your app today, maybe you have a `MyAppStyle` singleton that vends styled interface components that's a dependency of nearly every view controller in your app.
 Maybe you use Apple's `UIAppearance` APIs, but you're limited to a frustratingly small subset of the appearance APIs.
 Maybe you've started to subclass some UIKit classes just to set a few defaults to create some styled components.
 You know this sucks, but there just isn't a better way to do things in iOS.

-Well, things about about to change.
+Well, things are about to change.
 Take a look at the example below to see what `Motif` can do for you:

 ## An example